mate-academy/jv-program-common-mistakes/java-core/pecs/pecs.md

 They will be needed to run the test.
 #### Don't return null or specific type List in `getAll()` when no producer has been found.
 Returning null is considered to be a bad practice: a user of your method needs to write additional null checks when using it.
 In other cases NPE might appear.
-Instead it's better to return empty List.
+Returning List of a specific type, like `List<Truck>` when no producer found is a bad practice as well, because it's not an obvious behaviour, instead it's better to return empty List.
 #### Keep if else constructions simple
 Do we need else after return in if clause?
 If not let's not make our code longer unnecessary